 Here is a demonstration of DL2E performing perfectly elegant transitions to the item collection sequences using the LD-V8000.
 Notice the hammer in particular... even the super fast-moving background art is frozen in precisely the correct spot!
 These sequences were designed & animated to be completely seamless, both when they start and when they end.

-The digital frame buffer of the LD-V8000 should always be enabled with DL2E to prevent black-outs.
+The Video Memory setting of the LD-V8000 should always be enabled with DL2E to prevent black-outs.
 For Dragon's Lair, some people prefer the screen to go black after completing a scene, because the changes of environment in that game can sometimes be abrupt, but there is no occasion during Time Warp where the action looks better with a black-out.
 Open the LD-V8000 settings menu by holding DISPLAY while turning on the power.
 Use SCAN and STEP to browse and change settings to enable Video Memory.
 Press DISPLAY to save and exit.

 ENHANCEMENTS Hover for details...